djparks/folderCompare/README.md

 - Columns can be resized; rows are aligned across both tables for easy scanning.

 Troubleshooting (JavaFX):
+- If you see “NoClassDefFoundError: javafx/application/Application”, you are running the plain JAR without JavaFX on the module path.
+Use javafx:run, the jlink launcher, or provide --module-path as shown above.
 - On Linux, ensure you’re running in a graphical session and have appropriate graphics drivers.
 If running over SSH, enable X forwarding or use a local desktop session.